cschneid-the-elder/mapa/cobol/readme.md

 ### What This Won't Do

  + The `COPYLOC` compile option and the `OF` and `IN` parameters of the `COPY` compiler directive are not consulted when copybooks are resolved.
- + Free format source.
-I presume you're using the classic 80-column layout, with columns 1 - 6 reserved for line numbers, columns 73 - 80 reserved for line numbers, and conforming to the Area A and Area B requirements.

 ### Up To Date

-This should be current with the changes IBM published in their Enterprise COBOL 6.4 documentation dated 2023-10-31 and the ISO COBOL 202x draft standard N=1207 document dated 2020-11-23.
+This should be current with the changes IBM published in their Enterprise COBOL 6.4 documentation dated 2024-02-26 and the ISO COBOL 202x draft standard N=1207 document dated 2020-11-23.